syncfusion-content/blazor-docs/blazor/image-editor/transform.md

 ## Apply straightening to the image

-The Blazor Image Editor control includes a [`StraightenImageAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.SfImageEditor.html#Syncfusion_Blazor_ImageEditor_SfImageEditor_StraightenImageAsync_System_Int32_) method, which allows you to adjust the degree of an image.
+The Blazor Image Editor control includes a [`StraightenImageAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.SfImageEditor.html#Syncfusion_Blazor_ImageEditor_SfImageEditor_StraightenImageAsync_System_Int32_) method that allows users to adjust an image by rotating it clockwise or counter clockwise.
+The rotating degree value should be within the range of -45 to +45 degrees for accurate straightening.
+Positive values indicate clockwise rotation, while negative values indicate counter clockwise rotation.
+Which allows you to adjust the degree of an image.
 This method takes one parameter that define how the straightening should be carried out:

 * degree: Specifies the amount of rotation for straightening the image.
 Positive values indicate clockwise rotation, while negative values indicate counterclockwise rotation.